Friday, 5 January 2024

 And to follow that - what better than what is probably Paul Simon's greatest solo song:

 21st October.
-I've been meaning to post the following for quite some time now - it's something I see on most days when out walking the dog in the neighbourhood - it's a short phrase painted neatly in 4"/10cm white letters high up on a garden wall: "Le ciel commence ici bas" - which translates as 'The sky starts down here'.
+I've been meaning to post the following for quite some time now - it's something I see on most days when out walking the dog in the neighbourhood - it's a short phrase painted neatly in 4"/10cm white letters high up on a garden wall nearby: "Le ciel commence ici bas" - which translates as 'The sky starts down here'.

 (For those with long memories; it looks exactly like the wall that Maigret used to strike his match on